-with Dr. Marie Maurice Page ContentWhen should someone see their dermatologist?
+Kelsey-Seybold dermatologist Kimberly Mullinax, MD, answers commonly asked questions about skin cancer Page ContentWhen should someone see their dermatologist?
 A person should seek out a dermatologist if they notice a new or changing spot on their skin that continues to change over time, if they develop a rash that persists, and with any skin, hair or nail-related questionsWhat is the purpose of a “head to toe” checkup by your dermatologist?
-The purpose of the “head to toe” exam is to assess any suspicious or worrisome growths, to educate patients regarding what to look for when examining their own skin or the skin of their family members, and to help find skin cancers in the earliest stages.Should adults have a regular checkup once a year?We recommend yearly skin checks for adults and more frequent checks for those who have had a skin cancer or other skin issues requiring closer monitoring.Generally, what happens when someone has this procedure?The patient is placed in a gown and we evaluate their skin.
+The purpose of the “head to toe” exam is to assess any suspicious or worrisome growths, to educate patients regarding what to look for when examining their own skin or the skin of their family members, and to help find skin cancers in the earliest stages.Should adults have a regular checkup once a year?We recommend yearly skin checks for adults and more frequent checks for those who have had a skin cancer or other skin issues requiring closer monitoring.Generally, what happens when someone has this procedure?The patient changes into a gown and we evaluate their skin.
 Even the patient’s scalp is reviewed.
 Sometimes a magnifying glass or similar device may be used to look at smaller spots.
 If there are suspicious spots, we might remove them that day or schedule them for removal.How important are regular checkups?
 For a person with a strong personal or family history of skin cancer, these appointments are very important.
 For others, it is important as well to educate and prevent skin cancers by discussing sun exposure, sun avoidance, sunscreen and other preventive measures.
 Just because there is no history of skin cancer, it can still occur, so get checked as you would do other preventive examinations, such as a mammogram or colonoscopy.Has there been an increase in the incidences of skin cancers that you have noticed?I think we are seeing more skin cancers in general, but they are being caught earlier.
 That means treatment is generally more successful.
 Patients seem to be better informed and are watching for changes as well as being better about prevention.
 Parents, because they are more informed, are teaching their children about sun protection at an early age.
 Preventing sunburns and too much sun exposure should decrease their chances of developing skin cancers later in life.What advice do you give your patients for protecting their skin?
-Use sunscreen, avoid mid-day sun and do not use tanning devices, such as tanning beds or tanning lamps.
-Cover-up with hats and long sleeves if you have to be out for a long period of time.
-I do not tell people that they cannot be outdoors.
+Use sunscreen, avoid midday sun, and don't use tanning devices, such as tanning beds or tanning lamps.
+Cover up with hats and long sleeves if you have to be out for a long period of time.
+I don't tell people they can't be outdoors.
 I think physical exercise and staying in good physical health is important, but just be careful.
-There are many ways to avoid sun dangers while still allowing people to enjoy the outdoors.Any other words of advice or encouragement?Be careful, have fun and see your dermatologist if you have any questions or concerns.
+There are many ways to avoid sun dangers while still allowing people to enjoy the outdoors.Any other words of advice or encouragement?Be careful, have fun, and see your dermatologist if you have any questions or concerns.
 To find a Kelsey-Seybold dermatologist near you, check under Find a Doctor.
 Appointments can be scheduled online or by calling our 24/7 Contact Center at 713-442-0000.